Renewable energy company wants to build Baltics' largest data center in Estonia

 Sunly is currently developing the Baltic states' largest solar park in the same area and planning new wind energy developments and a battery storage park.

-Lääne-Nigula parish said the planning application process could take up to eight months, and Sunly could begin constructing data center buildings in stages in line with client demand, if approved.
+Lääne-Nigula Municipality said the planning application process could take up to eight months, and Sunly could begin constructing data center buildings in stages in line with client demand, if approved.

 --